ray-x/dotfiles/README.md

    I disabled vim-go and turn to coc-go.
 Replace defx with coc-explorer, use coc-spell for spell check coc-snippet replaced my ultisnips.
 Also, there are coc for yml, json, prettier, python, rust, PHP (any language vs code supported)......
+   With Clap+coc and colorscheme(onedark/spacevim) setup.
+It is a full featured IDE.

 * ALE

   well, I am still using ALE and configure lots of lint tool with it.
+It is good to find something compiler missing.

 * Programming support: